Islamorada

 Alligator Reef Lighthouse

 From the balcony of our two-bedroom suite in Hadley House, we could see the 136-foot lighthouse in the distance, a station established in 1873.
 Despite the name, there’s no alligator out there, but rich with marine life.
-To get to this place, one can take a boat ride, and I read from online that some claimed to swim over to this lighthouse every year, while the others by kayaking.
+To get to this place, one can take a boat ride, and I read online that some claimed to swim over to this lighthouse every year, while others by kayaking.

 Theater of the Sea

 This place opens daily from 9:30 am to 5 pm, but the ticketing counter only opens until 3:30 pm.
-Visitors can choose the programs to swim or wade with the animals (Dolphins, Rays, Sea lions or Shark), meet the Sea Turtle or the Alligator or participate in more relaxing programs such as paint with the Dolphins or Sea lions.
+Visitors can choose the programs to swim or wade with the animals (Dolphins, Rays, Sea lions or sharks), meet the Sea Turtle or the Alligator or participate in more relaxing programs such as paint with the Dolphins or Sea lions.

 Hurricane Monument